CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-01.md

 If the above section is not completed at VM creation, the Launch Pad instance will not function as intended.

   6. Select on 'Add Storage' tab and chose default options.
   7. Next, select the 'Add Tags' tab.
 Add one tag.
-[Key = Name , Value = User-Lpad-Initials].
+[Key = Name , Value = User-LPAD-Firstname-Lastname].
-     For example, if your user name is 'John Calvin Smith', enter the following:
+     For example, if your user name is 'John Smith', enter the following:

      Key: Name
-     Value: User-Lpad-JCS
+     Value: User-LPAD-John-Smith

   8. Next Select the 'Configure Security Group' tab.
 Select the following group from the drop down.